Camp Crame: Custodial Center

 Camp Crame host the PNP Custodial Center which serves as a detainment facility for high profile suspects.
 Several high-profile personalities have been detained at Camp Crame in recent years, among them deposed President Joseph Estrada.
 The ongoing trial for the Maguindanao Massacre is also held in a courtroom inside the camp, where primary suspect Datu Unsay mayor Andal Ampatuan Jr. is being detained.
 Australian Muslim preacher Musa Cerantonio was held here at one point during his deportation from the Philippines.
-As of March 2017, Senator Leila de Lima, former chair of the Philippine Commission on Human Rights, was being held here, charged with allegedly taking bribes from drug dealers.
+Former Senator Leila de Lima was also detained here from 2017 to 2023, charged with allegedly taking bribes from drug dealers.
+Dismissed Bamban mayor Alice Guo, who is facing charges related to her alleged links with the Philippine Offshore Gaming Operator (POGO), was also detained here in September 2024.

+As of September 2024, pastor Apollo Quiboloy is detained here for charges regarding child and sexual abuse offenses.

 Renovations

 The camp is currently undergoing renovation, starting with the renovation of the PNP Multipurpose Hall and the camp's swimming pool.
-There are also plans for the construction of a multi-storey building along the EDSA side of the camp to house the administrative offices of the PNP, as well as commercial establishments for the general public.
+There are also plans for the construction of a multi-storey building along the EDSA side of the camp to house the administrative offices of the PNP, as well as condominium buildings and commercial establishments for the general public.